iredmail/docs/en_US/howto/dovecot.imapsieve.md

 configure syslog daemon to separate log content), you should see log lines like
 below:

+!!! attention

+    You may need to [turn on debug mode in Dovecot](./debug.dovecot.html) to get these lines logged in `/var/log/dovecot/dovecot.log`:

 ```
 Jan 31 21:10:42 c7 dovecot: imap(<email>): sieve: pipe action: piped message to program `imapsieve_copy'
 Jan 31 21:10:42 c7 dovecot: imap(<email>): sieve: left message in mailbox 'Junk'